 Perfect your monologues online!
 This online workshop is designed for teens interested in auditioning for college, studio or professional acting programs.
 Each student will work on at least one monologue live in class, and learn to record (“self-tape”) their own monologues.
 They will receive feedback from the teaching artist, New Group artistic staff, and through visits from top New Group artists and affiliated theater professionals.
 Recent guests have included actors Sakina Jaffrey (House of Cards) and Sean Carvajal (Drama Desk and OBIE awards), and directors Stevie Walker-Webb and Sheryl Kaller (Next Fall and Mothers and Sons on Broadway, both Tony nominated)”.

 Where: On Zoom (must have a compatible device)

-How to apply: Fill out an online application here for this free summer program.
+How to apply: Fill out an online application here for this free fall program.

 Contact us at email@example.com with any questions.